 To address these limitations in current conventions of metabolic data analysis, contextualization, and interpretation, we created the operating-system-independent desktop application, Metaboverse, to aid users in filling in and expanding upon the details of their model’s metabolic story.
 Metaboverse is an interactive tool for exploratory data analysis that searches user data in the context of the metabolic network to identify unusual patterns and trends within the data.
-Metaboverse will aid scientists in formulating new hypotheses from their data and aid them in designing follow-up experiments for a deeper understanding of their model.
+Metaboverse will aid scientists in formulating new hypotheses from their data and in designing follow-up experiments for a deeper understanding of their model.
 Metaboverse operates across the entire metabolic network to quickly and automatically detect patterns and trends from a pre-designed pattern library or can accept interactive input from the user.
 They can then define specific patterns or trends they would like to identify across the global metabolic network.

 To provide a platform for the exploration of single or multi-omic metabolic data, we developed several computational features to aid in the aims discussed above.
-We developed a pattern search engine for the rapid and automated identification of patterns and trends in -omic data on the metabolic network.
+We developed a pattern search engine for the rapid and automated identification of patterns and trends in -omics data on the metabolic network.

 Conceptually, this search engine borrows principles of topological motif searching from graph theory [11,12] and builds upon the concept of “activity motifs” [13].
 Another feature introduced in Metaboverse allows for the interactive exploration of specific reactions or reaction entities with on- the-fly pattern search analysis.
 Users can explore specific pathways of interest and look for other interesting patterns and trends in pathways of interest.
 Perturbations in the abundance or behavior of a particular metabolic network component can lead to downstream genotypic and phenotypic modulations in a biological system.
 We include an interactive perturbation connectivity module to allow users to explore the effects of perturbations on their system.
 Finally, we tackle the challenge of sparsity, particularly in metabolomics datasets.
 We designed a reaction collapsing feature that allows for searching for motifs across multiple reactions, where intermediate steps of the reaction trajectory may not have measured values for their respective input or output components.